darasus/ai-blog/content/10-tips-for-getting-a-good-nights-sleep.md

   diet all through the day.
 Don’t drink alcohol to help you fall asleep, but it will actually make it harder for you to fall asleep.
 Exercise during the day - not just at night - helps regulate your sleeping pattern.
+intro: >-
+  Getting enough sleep is one of the most important things you can do to take care of yourself.
+Sleep is when your body and mind repair themselves from the stresses of the day.
+It’s also when memories are consolidated and mental performance improves.

+  If you aren’t getting enough sleep, you might feel stressed or anxious, find it hard to concentrate or solve problems, and be more prone to memory lapses and minor cognitive errors.
+Not getting enough sleep can also increase your risk of high blood pressure, diabetes, heart disease, stroke, and obesity.
+The National Institute of Health reports that adults should get about 7-9 hours of sleep each night for optimum health.

+  Getting a good night’s sleep isn’t always easy.
+But if you implement these ten tips into your routine you will be on your way to feeling rested and rejuvenated come morning time:
 ---

 ## Turn off the screens an hour before bedtime.